 And so, some marketers have ruined it for the rest of us.
 It’s become increasingly hard to get an email past spam filters, into an inbox, and noticed so it can ultimately generate the results you want.
 The same can be said for social media spam (e.g., posting the same blog post 100 times in the same LinkedIn group).
 Yes, promote and market your content, but let’s do things the right way.

 Too fast too soon

-“Speed to lead” a phrase every salesperson knows all too well.
+“Speed to lead” is a phrase every salesperson knows all too well.
 When a lead comes in, you better be ready to jump on it.
 And for somebody who is truly a lead, that makes sense.
 But there’s a flip side of that, and it’s the experience from the “lead’s” point of view.
 Things like the instantaneous and continued phone calls hammering you seven seconds after you download a company’s eBook or white paper.

 Look, I’m all about viewing marketing through the lens of revenue generation, but when I polled some fellow marketers, this came in at No. 1 on the list of things that turn them off — to the point that they will discard reputable companies from consideration because it rubs them so far the wrong way.

 Put yourself in the prospect’s shoes and think like a human.
 We have sophisticated tools that score leads and qualify individuals, accounts, and engagements, and yet too many companies simply bombard leads after the first touch.
 It’s turning buyers off.
 So now, buyers rarely answer the phone when they see an unknown number, suspecting it’s that call they were really hoping they wouldn’t get the second after they filled out a form for your content — content they haven’t even had a chance to read yet!